 - A first-aid kit with all the essentials - $25

 - Ziploc storage baggies to freeze water - $5

 - Bag of charcoal to fire up grill - $12

 - Can opener and bottle opener - $15

 - Smoke and carbon monoxide detector - $25

-In a single trip to the store, only working with what they had left, we were able to purchase a bulk of what Proudfit considered to be essential and only spent $84, leaving room in our budget to purchase a few other items, including nonperishable food.
+In a single trip to the store, only working with what they had left, we were able to purchase a bulk of what the OCFR considered to be essential and only spent $84, leaving room in our budget to purchase a few other items, including nonperishable food.

-Ace employees said they usually have cheaper options available for some of those items, but were sold out at the time because of everyone shopping for a storm that was threatening Central Florida at the time.
+Ace employees said they usually have cheaper options available for some of those items, but were sold out because of everyone shopping for a storm that was threatening Central Florida at the time.

-Other items Proudfit considered to be essential include:
+Other items OCFR considered to be essential include: